jthomas252/DogpitJamXII-HotdogInspectionDay/dogpit_jam_xii_todo.md

 - Add gamepad support
 	- Move a virtual cursor instead of the mouse one

-- Change axis of inspection rotation
-	- Move if the Y > X along a different axis
-	- Scrap if this introduces more issues

 - Glitch dogs
 	- Randomly mess with a vertex shader
 	- If scanned, they break the scanner for a period of time